To R.I.C.E. or not to R.I.C.E.?

 Bottom Line

-While R.I.C.E. was once thought to be helpful, it’s now considered outdated and oversimplified, on top of not being as effective.
-Healing isn’t about shutting the body down or masking symptoms, it’s about giving it what it needs to rebuild - ideally even stronger than before!
+While R.I.C.E. was once thought to be helpful, it’s now considered outdated and oversimplified.
+Healing isn’t about shutting the body down or masking symptoms.
+It’s about giving it what it needs to rebuild—ideally even stronger than before!

-Next time you find yourself with a soft tissue injury, skip the ice pack while laying on the couch.
-Instead, follow P.E.A.C.E.& L.O.V.E. and your body will thank you.
+Next time you find yourself with a soft tissue injury, skip the ice pack while lying on the couch.
+Instead, follow P.E.A.C.E. & L.O.V.E., and your body will thank you.

 Final Thoughts

-If you’re dealing with some soft tissue injuries and are looking to safely return to movement, get in touch with us at Delta Kinesiology!
-We can help guide you through a personalised recovery plan safely and effectively.
+If you’re dealing with soft tissue injuries and looking to safely return to movement, get in touch with us at Delta Kinesiology!
+We can help guide you through a personalized recovery plan safely and effectively.

 Our goal at Delta Kinesiology is to help women reach their health and fitness goals.
-We specialise in conditions and injuries that women are more likely to experience, and we tailor the sessions using evidence-based principles and methods to help you reach your goals.
-Whether that be going about your day pain-free, building muscle, improving stamina, or feeling better about yourself, we are here to help.
+We specialize in conditions and injuries that women are more likely to experience.
+We tailor our sessions using evidence-based principles and methods to help you reach your goals.
+Whether that means going about your day pain-free, building muscle, improving stamina, or feeling better about yourself, we are here to help.

 Check out some of the ways we can help below!